Is it normal to be able to go on vacation once a year?

 • Deník N

-• Not only people with low qualifications, but even those with higher education cannot reach a minimum decent wage – for example ordinary civil servants and clerks in town halls, social service workers, but also university teachers, theatre actors and philharmonic musicians.
+• Not only people with low qualifications, but also people with higher education will not be able to clerks in town halls, social services workers, but also university teachers, theatre staff and philharmonic musicians.

 • Seznam Zprávy